Hunter-Thompson/smallcase-assignment/README.md

 ./run.sh
 ```

-- Finally upload the code to the Gitlab Repo so that a CI/CD job can start and push the image to our Repo and fix the deployment.
+- Finally upload all the files in the folder `devops-task` to the Gitlab Repo so that a CI/CD job can start and push the image to our Repo and fix the deployment.

 ## To clean up, run `clean.sh`